by Pat Fish

 If you want the best heraldic crest badge tattoo, you will just have to come to Santa Barbara to have it installed.
 This makes Tattoo Santa Barbara the premier destination for Celtic Heraldry Tattoos.

-Whether your heritage is Scottish or Irish, Germanic, or any other culture with a heraldic tradition, we carefully research the visual elements in the verbal descriptions of each crest, and instead of just copying one that might be purchased online, we recreate a crest that is faithful to the original intent and also makes a good tattoo.
+Whether your heritage is Scottish or Irish, Germanic, or any other culture with a heraldic tradition, we carefully research the visual elements in the written descriptions of each crest, and instead of just copying one that might be purchased online, we recreate a crest that is faithful to the original intent and also makes a good tattoo.

 Showing a father's pride in his son and providing a coming of age ceremony, they came together and both got the family crest.
 A bonding experience, a rite of passage, one that will be a happy memory for them both.